-The librarian as co-author is committed to collaborating and supporting the following Systematic Review tasks:
+The research informationist/librarian as co-investigator is committed to collaborating and supporting the following Systematic Review tasks:

 In the box to the left, you will find our Systematic Review Search Request form.
 Please fill it in to the degree that you can and return to Donna Gibson.
 Your librarian will meet with you to complete it and discuss questions you may have.
 You may also call 212-639-2109.